neo4j/cypher-language-support/packages/vscode-extension/README.md

 ## Getting started

 After installing the extension from the VS Code Marketplace, open a file with a `.cypher` to start using the extension.
-To enable database aware features (such as completing labels/functions), set up a connection to a Neo4j instance using the settings described in the settings section below.
+To enable database aware features (such as completing labels/functions), set up a connection to a Neo4j instance using the database connection pane and any settings described in the settings section below.

 ## Feature Highlights